TAKE IT DOWN Act signed into law

 The TAKE IT DOWN Act provides expanded legal remedies for victims by establishing authorities at the FTC to compel platforms to adhere to content appeal and removal procedures.
 The bill also ensures safe harbors for local law enforcement to deal with materials in pursuit of seeking justice against perpetrators of these crimes, thus increasing a county’s ability to offer resources and support for victims of distribution of non-consensual intimate images.

-Once the President signs the bill into law, digital platforms have one year to establish appeal and removal processes.
+Now that the bill has been signed into law, digital platforms have one year to establish appeal and removal processes.
 NACo will continue to monitor this issue and provide additional updates as needed.

 Related News